Open seven days

 How to find us

 Ganso is located at 25 Bond Street, between the Fulton Mall and Livingston Street in historic Downtown Brooklyn.
-We’re open Monday to Saturday, noon-2:30pm for lunch and 5:30p to 10pm for dinner.
+We’re open seven days for lunch and dinner, Sun-Thu from noon-10pm, and Fri & Sat from noon-11pm.
 Our phone number is 718.403.0900.

 We’re walking distance from Fort Greene, Clinton Hill, DUMBO, Brooklyn Heights, Carroll Gardens, Cobble Hill and Boerum Hill, and we’re a subway stop or stroll away from BAM and the Barclay Center.
 Click on the map above for directions.
 (For nearby parking, click here.)